 Wells Fargo provides both federal and private student loans.
 Some of the perks offered with Wells Fargo student loans include no application, origination or early repayment fees, a six-month grace period after leaving school and opportunities for interest rate discounts.

 Discover Student Loans

-Discover student loans are appealing with their 1% cash reward on each new student loan you take out when you have a GPA of 3.0 or better.
+Discover student loans are appealing with their 1% cash reward on each new student loan you take out when you have a GPA of at least 3.0 or equivalent.
 Additional incentives include zero fees, in-school or deferred repayment options and U.S.-based loan specialists.

 A household name in the student loan universe, Sallie Mae has offered loans for over 40 years while servicing over 30 millions Americans.
-Advertised interest rates for Sallie Mae student loans are variable APRs that range from 2.5%–9.59% and fixed APRs that range from 5.74%–11.85%, as of August 2016.
+Advertised interest rates for Sallie Mae undergraduate student loans are variable APRs that range from 2.75% – 10.65% and fixed APRs that range from 4.74%–11.85%.